malishav/OSCOAP/draft-selander-ace-object-security.md

 ### Derivation of Sender Key/IV, Recipient Key/IV ###

 Given a common shared secret material and a common key derivation function, the client and server can derive the security context necessary to run OSCOAP.
 The derivation procedure described here MUST not be executed more than once on a set of common secret material.
+Also, the same base_key SHOULD NOT be used in different security contexts (identified by different Cids).

 The procedure assumes that the common shared secret material is uniformly random and that the key derivation function is HKDF {{RFC5869}}.
 This is for example the case after having used EDHOC {{I-D.selander-ace-cose-ecdhe}}.